Steve Bannon, Steve Mnuchin, Tiffany Trump: Registered Voters In Two States

 “Proponents of theories of voter fraud point to multiple registrations as proof that illegal voting takes place,” writes U.S. News & World Report.
 Being registered to vote in two states isn’t illegal, although voting twice in the same election certainly is.

 Steve Bannon is reported to be registered to vote in both Florida and New York.
 Before joining Donald Trump’s presidential campaign as an adviser, Bannon was the executive chair of Breitbart News, which he has described as “a platform for the alt-right,” as reported by Time.
-The counselor was registered at a Florida residence where the current owner claims that Bannon has never lived, potential amounting to “willful misrepresentation” and a violation of Florida law.
+The counselor was registered at a Florida residence where the current owner claims that Bannon has never lived, potentially amounting to “willful misrepresentation” and a violation of Florida law.
 Currently, Bannon is said to be registered at the address of a friend in Florida, though it is reported to have yet to be demonstrated that the Trump adviser ever resided there.

 Steve Mnuchin is reported to be registered to vote in both California and New York.
 Before being nominated for the Treasury secretary position, Mnuchin was a partner with The Goldman Sachs Group, Inc. (NYSE: GS).
 The nominee was said to have last voted in New York, in 2008, where he is registered with a Park Avenue address.
 In California, Mnuchin is said to be registered at a residence in Bel Air.
 Records from the November 2016 election have not been updated by California officials, yet.